/api/models/responses.py

 logger = logging.getLogger(__name__)

-[docs] @classmethod def from_response( cls, response: Optional[Any] = None, cache_key: Optional[str] = None, auto_created_at: Optional[bool] = None, **kwargs, ) -> Self: """Construct an APIResponse from a response object or from keyword arguments.
-If response is not a valid response object, builds a minimal response-like object from kwargs. """ model_kwargs = {field: kwargs.pop(field, None) for field in cls.model_fields if field in kwargs} response = ( ReconstructedResponse.build(response, **kwargs) if not isinstance(response, requests.Response) else response ) if auto_created_at is True and not model_kwargs.get("created_at"): model_kwargs["created_at"] = generate_iso_timestamp() return cls(response=response, cache_key=cache_key, **model_kwargs)
+[docs] @classmethod def from_response( cls, response: Optional[Any] = None, cache_key: Optional[str] = None, auto_created_at: Optional[bool] = None, **kwargs: Any, ) -> Self: """Construct an APIResponse from a response object or from keyword arguments.
+If response is not a valid response object, builds a minimal response-like object from kwargs. """ model_kwargs = {field: kwargs.pop(field, None) for field in cls.model_fields if field in kwargs} response = ( response if isinstance(response, requests.Response) else ReconstructedResponse.build(response, **kwargs) ) if auto_created_at is True and not model_kwargs.get("created_at"): model_kwargs["created_at"] = generate_iso_timestamp() return cls(response=response, cache_key=cache_key, **model_kwargs)

-[docs] @classmethod def from_serialized_response(cls, response: Optional[Any] = None, **kwargs) -> Optional[ReconstructedResponse]: """Helper method for creating a new APIresponse from the original dumped object.
-This method Accounts for lack of ease of serialization of responses by decoding the response dictionary that was loaded from a string using json.loads from the json module in the standard library.
+[docs] @classmethod def from_serialized_response( cls, response: Optional[object] = None, **kwargs: Any ) -> Optional[ReconstructedResponse]: """Helper method for creating a new `APIResponse` from dumped JSON object.
+This method accounts for lack of ease of serialization of responses by decoding the response dictionary that was loaded from a string using `json.loads` from the JSON module in the standard library.
 If the response input is still a serialized string, this method will manually load the response dict with the `APIresponse._deserialize_response_dict` class method before further processing.
-Args: response (Any): A prospective response value to load into the API Response.
+Args: response (object): A prospective response value to load into the API Response.
 Returns: Optional[ReconstructedResponse]: A reconstructed response object, if possible.
 Otherwise returns None """ if isinstance(response, str): response = cls._deserialize_response_dict(response) if isinstance(response, dict): return cls._decode_response(response, **kwargs) elif kwargs: return ReconstructedResponse.build(**kwargs) return None

-[docs] @classmethod def as_reconstructed_response(cls, response: Any) -> ReconstructedResponse: """Classmethod designed to create a reconstructed response from an original response object.
-This method coerces response attributes into a reconstructed response that retains the original content, status code, headers, URL, reason, etc. Returns: ReconstructedResponse: A minimal response object that contains the core attributes needed to support other processes in the scholar_flux module such as response parsing and caching. """ if isinstance(response, APIResponse): response = response.response return ReconstructedResponse.build(response)
+[docs] @classmethod def as_reconstructed_response(cls, response: object) -> ReconstructedResponse: """Classmethod designed to create a reconstructed response from an original response object.
+This method coerces response attributes into a reconstructed response that retains the original content, status code, headers, URL, reason, etc. Returns: ReconstructedResponse: A minimal response object that contains the core attributes needed to support other processes in the scholar_flux module such as response parsing and caching. """ raw_response = response.response if isinstance(response, APIResponse) else response try: return ReconstructedResponse.build(raw_response) except InvalidResponseReconstructionException as e_reconstruction: # diagnostics - investigating why the error occurred response_input_type = type(response).__name__ validation_subject = ( "a valid raw response" if isinstance(response, APIResponse) else "valid response fields" ) err = f"The object of type '{response_input_type}' does not contain {validation_subject}" if not isinstance(raw_response, Mapping): # Raises an InvalidResponseStructureException if the object is not response-like: try: ResponseValidator.validate_response_like(raw_response) except InvalidResponseStructureException as e_validation: raise InvalidResponseStructureException(f"{err}: {e_validation}") raise InvalidResponseStructureException(f"{err}: {e_reconstruction}")

 def __repr__(self) -> str: """Helper method for generating a simple representation of the current API Response.""" return generate_repr( self, exclude={ "created_at", }, )